rajiv-shankar/Photo-Album/README.md

        width="654" height="377">
 </p>

+Photo legend changes on hover and photo opens on clicking.

 ## Why this

 This is a website for displaying my photos mostly to those who do not use social media, like Facebook or Instagram.<br>